Online Ministry Management

 - Letter from Salvation Army Eastern Territory‘s College for Officer Training recommending student for the Ministry Management program.

 - Students must have attended the College for Officer Training through The Salvation Army in New York.
-Official transcripts from this institution must be sent directly to the Asbury University Adult Professional Studies office.
+Official transcripts from this institution must be sent directly to the Asbury University Online Programs office.

 - Applicants wishing to transfer in additional previous course credit (see limitations below) must request each college or university to send an official transcript directly to the Asbury University Adult & Online Learning office for approval.
 Hand carried transcripts are not acceptable.
 Transcripts may be mailed to:

 1 Macklem Drive